docker/docs/ee/dtr/admin/install/index.md

 2. Select **Shared Resources > Stacks** in the left navigation pane.
 DTR should be listed as a stack.

-3. Verify that DTR is accessible from the browser by entering the DTR IP address or FQDN on the address bar.
-As an [HSTS (HTTP Strict-Transport-Security) header](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) is included in all API responses, make sure to specify the FQDN (Fully Qualified Domain Name) of the DTR instance prefixed with `https://` or the web interface may fail to load.
+3. Verify that DTR is accessible from the browser by entering the DTR IP address or Fully Qualified Domain Name (FQDN) in the address bar.
+As an [HSTS (HTTP Strict-Transport-Security) header](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) is included in all API responses, make sure to specify the FQDN of the DTR instance prefixed with `https://` or the web interface may fail to load.

     ![](../../images/create-repository-1.png){: .with-border}